 Breaking down barriers to climate action together

-Paving the way for net-zero carbon emissions and a climate resilient society through collaboration with experts and researchers from a wide range of disciplines by identifying and overcoming barriers encountered in traditional research and practice.
+Paving the way for net-zero carbon emissions and a climate resilient society through cross disciplinary and cross-sectoral collaboration between experts, researchers, industry, peak bodies, government and non-government organisations to identifying and overcoming barriers encountered in traditional research and practice and supporting climate adaptation and environmental education.

 Community climate action